dram/trealla/README.md

 ----------

 Indicative only, may not be current, and depends highly on compilers and compiler options.
-Made with 'make iso_small' option:
+Made with 'make iso' option:

   tpl -l samples/hanoi.pro -g 'hanoiq(20)'